GeorgeHarland/routine-frontend/README.md

 RoutineCheck allows for CRUD operations for todo tasks in hourly daily or todo lists.
 The server will mark hourly tasks as incomplete each hour, and daily tasks once a day.

-Most of the logic is within src/components/taskBlock.tsx
+Most of the logic is within src/components/taskBlock.tsx.
+Prettier is used for code formatting.

 ## Run: